anupancholi/talentscout-hiring-assistant/README.md

    ```

 ## Usage Guide
-1. Open the app in your browser (default: [http://localhost:8501](http://localhost:8501)).
-2. Follow the chatbot prompts to enter candidate info step by step.
+1. Follow the chatbot prompts to enter candidate info step by step.
-3. At the end, paste your OpenAI API key when prompted (or set via env var/secrets) to generate tailored technical questions based on the tech stack you list.
+2. At the end, paste your OpenAI API key when prompted (or set via env var/secrets) to generate tailored technical questions based on the tech stack you list.
-4. Exit/chat log and persona are fully visible as you interact.
+3. Exit/chat log and persona are fully visible as you interact.

 ## Technical Details
 - **Frontend:** Python/Streamlit